Board Budget Belief Statements

-Division Priorities and Strategies for 2019-2020
+Division Domains and Priorities for 2021-2022

 The Board of Trustees has adopted a vision statement for the Division “Learners are innovative thinkers who are successful, confident, respectful, and caring”.
 The budget allocates resources available to achieve the Board's vision and priorities.

 The Board domains and priorities, which reflect the Board’s Budget Belief Statements, were developed after extensive consultation with the education stakeholders of the community.
 This consultation included a highly successful Town Hall meeting which provided the opportunity for approximately 200 parents, students, Division staff and community members to provide comment and feedback to the trustees.